 Luiz Henrique de Figueiredo has a B.Sc.
 (1982) and an M.Sc.
 (1984) in Mathematics from PUC-Rio, the Catholic University of Rio de Janeiro, and a D.Sc.
 (1992) in Mathematics from IMPA.

 He is a Full Researcher at IMPA and a member of the Visgraf laboratory.
-He was a consultant at Tecgraf, the Computer Graphics Technology Group of PUC-Rio.
+He was a member of Tecgraf, the Computer Graphics Technology Group of PUC-Rio, for over 20 years.
 He has collaborated with Visgraf and Tecgraf since their creation.

 He has been a CNPq research fellow in Computer Science and Mathematics since 1997.